-Stanford Travels South: Bridging the Rural-Urban Divide
+Just Corn and Cows?
+Bridging the Rural-Urban Divide

 Do you want to engage with issues facing rural America?
 Step outside the bubble.
-Rural areas are home to 97% of the country’s landmass and 19% of Americans but until the 2016 elections many Americans weren’t aware of many of the struggles and successes facing rural communities.
-40% of rural Americans are still left without effective broadband Internet access, opening the door to opportunities for development and implementation of technology.
-Join us as we head to Mississippi.
-Through our one-unit Winter Quarter class and the trip itself we will engage with issues that are disproportionately affecting rural communities including health care access, internet access as well as better understand the historic, social and economic context of Mississippi and the South.
-We’ll look at rural-urban divide patterns across the US as well as better understand Starkville, Mississippi and its surrounding local region as a unique example of this.
-Only about 4% of Stanford undergrads hail from rural areas, yet experiencing a diversity of locations and perspectives is a vital goal of Stanford’s education.
-We hope to provide Stanford students with a learning experience they otherwise may not encounter.
-It promises to be an unprecedented chance for future policymakers, computer scientists, business owners, and other leaders to engage in constructive dialogue and brainstorm solutions for tackling challenges to America’s future.
+Rural areas are home to 97% of the country’s landmass and 19% of Americans but until the 2016 elections, many Americans weren’t aware of many of the struggles and successes facing rural communities.
+40% of rural Americans are still left without effective broadband Internet access, unable to open the door to opportunities for development and implementation of technology.
+Through our one-unit Winter Quarter class and spring break, we will engage with issues that disproportionately affect rural communities including health care, internet access, and agriculture.
+We’ll look at patterns in the rural-urban divide across the US, with an emphasis on Mississippi and the South, through a historic, social, and economic lens.
+While being exposed to a diversity of perspectives is a vital goal of Stanford’s education, only about 4% of Stanford undergrads hail from rural areas.
+We aim to provide students with a learning experience they otherwise may not encounter.
+We hope it will be a unique opportunity for future policymakers, computer scientists, business owners, and other leaders to engage in constructive dialogue and brainstorm solutions for challenges in America’s future.

 What is the relationship between housing injustice and environmental justice?
 How can environmental activism be expanded to include social justice, and how can we use environmental and health issues to unite across cultural and socioeconomic boundaries?
 What does being a supportive ally look like?
 These are the questions we will attempt to answer in this class.
 The winter quarter class will give a history of housing and environmental injustices in the Bay Area, as well as the opportunity to examine in depth some subcategories of our broader themes such as public health, environmental policy, food security, intersectional identities/othering, the urban/rural dichotomy, and transportation.
 Students will be split into three groups, each of which will be tasked with choosing a community organization (we will provide a list of options) to engage with during spring break.
 These orgs might include renter’s coalitions, community farms, worker’s unions, EJ activist groups, and more.